Capitalism and freedom by Milton Friedman - Summary

 In practice, monopoly frequently, if not generally, arises from government support or from collusive agreements among individuals.

-- Some monopolies are unavoidable as in the business of telecom providers.
-Here we have to choose a lesser evil amongst three:
+Some monopolies are unavoidable as in the business of telecommunication providers.
+Here we have to choose a lesser evil among three:

 - private monopoly (Friedman's choice)